kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 Only, by doing it with the inner function, we get the benefit of a much clearer syntax for new developers adding plugins to our system.

+{% highlight python %}
+{% raw %}
+@register_plugin(name="replace_tags")
+class ReplaceTags(Plugin):
+    ...
+{% endraw %}
+{% endhighlight %}

 ## Importing plugins

 So far, we haven't talked much about how all of these scripts we have can be organized.
 We could just have everything in one script, but this will quickly become unmaintainable.
-It would be better if plugins got their own directory, so it's always clear to new developers where to go to add new functionality.
+It would be better if plugins got their own directory, so it's always clear to new developers where to add new functionality, but we would still like to prevent developers from having to know where to add imports.
+We want to make the architecture automatically find all of the decorated plugins.

-But if decorators are divorced from their decorated objects, how can we make sure that the objects get decorated, and then added to the dictionary _before_ they need to be called in the main portion of the code?

-For this piece of the puzzle, we need to know a little bit about python [imports](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html),which are not the most straightforward part of python.

-The most important part of all of this is that we avoid circular imports, and that we ensure that the `PLUGINS` dictionary gets populated with decorated plugins by the decorators before the rest of the code is executed.
+For this piece of the puzzle, we need to know a little bit about python [imports](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html), which are not the most straightforward part of python.
+The most important part of all of this is that we (a) avoid circular imports, and (b) ensure that the `PLUGINS` dictionary gets populated with decorated plugins by the decorators _before_ the rest of the code is executed-- both when running our entrypoint script, and when importing our package.

-To do this, our directory structure will look like so:
+We can do this by creating an `__init__.py` in our project.
+This file is the first file (except built-ins) that gets scanned for imports by the python interpreter.
+Adding an import statement at the top of this file ensures that the interpreter parses and loads those objects first:

-{% highlight bash %}
+{% highlight python %}
 {% raw %}
-.
-├── constants.py
-├── decorators.py
-├── __init__.py
-├── plugins
-│   ├── plugins.py
-└── run.py
+import decorators
 {% endraw %}
 {% endhighlight %}

-The `constants.py` module will have:
-- `WORKING_DIR = os.path.dirname(os.path.abspath(__file__))`
-- and any other constants we may need later

-The `decorators.py` module will have:
-- `PLUGINS`
-- `register_plugin`
-- plugin importing code

-The `__init__.py` file will have
-- `import decorators`

-The `plugins.py` module will have:
-- `Plugin` abstract base class, and decorated plugins (e.g. `ReplaceTags`)

-The `run.py` script will be our entrypoint, and it will have:
-- an import of `PLUGINS` at the top
-- the business logic
-- argument parsing (although we can move it out if it gets big as well)

-The `register_plugin` decorator needs to be where the `PLUGINS` dictionary is so that it has access to the dictionary (recall that we are adding to the dictionary inside the decorator's code).
-The code that performs the imports has to be in the same location, because we want to import those classes into the dictionary.
-We don't want to divorce any of these from the other.
-For example, we don't want the `PLUGINS` to be moved into `constants.py`.
-This is because we want to make sure that the interpreter does not follow a chain of imports out from `decorators.py`, until the `PLUGINS` dictionary is filled.
-By importing `decorators` in `__init__.py`, we ensure that it is the very first thing parsed and loaded.

-We will put the plugins themselves in their own subpackage, because even though it doesn't actually matter where we search for them, it does help avoid unnecessary calls to import, and it makes it easier for developers to find their home.

-So, the import code itself in `decorators.py` will look like this:
+Naturally, we then need to create `decorators.py`.
+This module will contain all of the decoration and importing machinery, like so:

 {% highlight python %}
 {% raw %}
 import os
 import importlib

-from constants import WORKING_DIR
+WORKING_DIR = os.path.dirname(os.path.abspath(__file__))

 PLUGINS = {}